 Summer vacation is in full force, and many mommy entrepreneurs are feeling completely overwhelmed.
 Nothing strikes more fear into working moms than “schools out for the summer!” (heck, I think even stay-at-home moms feel the pain!), and a few weeks in, many of us are wondering when the madness will end.
 We’re anxiously counting down the days until we can drop our little ones off at school and wave goodbye, before we return to our quiet homes to have a few hours of uninterrupted business time.
 Which makes us feel like horrible human beings, because we should be overjoyed to spend extra time with our kids.
+For more on home maintenance, Check out this article to learn when you should clean your roof after getting it installed.

 While there’s no getting around the fact that when your kids are home, your schedule needs to change, there are some things you can do to make your summer feel more “summer lovin’, had me a blast” and less “it’s just another manic Monday (every single day)”!